aliwaleed-QA/guru99-bank-functional-testing/README.md

 5. On the redirected login page, click the browser's **Back** button.

 #### Expected Result:
-The system terminates the session, clears cached responses, and restricts access by redirecting the user to the login screen.
+The system terminates the active session, clears cached responses, and restricts access by redirecting the user to the login screen.

 #### Actual Result:
 `Managerhomepage.php` is displayed from browser history cache, exposing internal navigation menus with a blank `Manger Id :` parameter.

-#### Evidence:
+#### Evidence (1 Screenshot):
 <details>
   <summary>📸 <b>Click to expand defect screenshot</b></summary>
   <br>